From the Freycinet National Park to historic Port Arthur here is my list of the best things to do in Tasmania.

 Explore the Deserted Coalmines on the Tasman Peninsula

-Connected to “mainland” Tasmania by the thinnest stretches of land at the Eagles Neck (one of the reasons why Port Arthur was considered to be an inescapable prison) the Tasman Peninsula is home some excellent historical sites and spectacular coastal scenery, especially for those who choose to hike the Three Capes Track.
+Connected to “mainland” Tasmania by the thinnest stretches of land at the Eagles Neck (one of the reasons why Port Arthur was considered to be an inescapable prison) the Tasman Peninsula is home to some excellent historical sites and spectacular coastal scenery, especially for those who choose to hike the Three Capes Track.

-Up in the northwestern portion of the peninsula, you will find the Lime Bay Coalmines.
+Up in the north west coast of the peninsula, you will find the Lime Bay Coalmines.

 It was here many convicts and later miners were put to work in often atrocious conditions.